fwal/danger-jazzy/README.md

 jazzy.check warn: :modified</pre>
 </blockquote>

-<blockquote>Write a custom message for undocumented symbols in modified files.
+<blockquote>Write custom handling for undocumented symbols in modified files.
   <pre>
 jazzy.undocumented.each do |item|
     message "You forgot to document this", file:item.file, line:item.line end</pre>
 </blockquote>

-<blockquote>Write a custom message for undocumented symbols in all files.
+<blockquote>Write a custom handling for undocumented symbols in all files.
   <pre>
 jazzy.undocumented(:all).each do |item|
     message "You forgot to document this", file:item.file, line:item.line